city41/smaghetti/README.md

 Very early.
 The editor itself was from a previous project and is pretty mature.
 But there is still a lot of work to do reverse engineering the game and adding missing features.

-If really curious where things are at or what's next, check out the [trello board](https://trello.com/b/SKzcVqgT/smaghetti)

 ## Editor quick start

 The editor is at https://smaghetti.com/make